Common Options

 # Waits for a specific workload in app.

-cpflow ps:swait -a $APP_NAME -w $WORKLOAD_NAME
+cpflow ps:wait -a $APP_NAME -w $WORKLOAD_NAME

-• Uses Cron workload type and either:
+Cronworkload type and either: -

-• cpln workload exec for interactive mode, with CLI streaming
+cpln workload execfor interactive mode, with CLI streaming

-• log async fetching for non-interactive mode
+- log async fetching for non-interactive mode

-• The Dockerfile entrypoint is used as the command by default, which assumes exec "${@}" to be present, and the args ["bash", "-c", cmd_to_run] are passed
+- The Dockerfile entrypoint is used as the command by default, which assumes

-• The entrypoint can be overridden through --entrypoint, which must be a single command or a script path that exists in the container, and the args ["bash", "-c", cmd_to_run] are passed, unless the entrypoint is bash, in which case the args ["-c", cmd_to_run] are passed
+--entrypoint, which must be a single command or a script path that exists in the container, and the args ["bash", "-c", cmd_to_run] are passed, unless the entrypoint isbash, in which case the args ["-c", cmd_to_run] are passed - Providing

-• By default, all jobs use a CPU size of 1 (1 core) and a memory size of 2Gi (2 gibibytes) (can be configured through runner_job_default_cpu and runner_job_default_memory in controlplane.yml, and also overridden per job through --cpu and --memory)
+fix_terminal_sizeistruein the.controlplane/controlplane.ymlfile, the remote terminal size will be fixed to match the local terminal size (may also be overridden through--terminal-size) - By default, all jobs use a CPU size of 1 (1 core) and a memory size of 2Gi (2 gibibytes)

-• By default, the job is stopped if it takes longer than 6 hours to finish (can be configured though runner_job_timeout in controlplane.yml)
+runner_job_default_cpuandrunner_job_default_memoryincontrolplane.yml, and also overridden per job through--cpuand--memory) - By default, the job is stopped if it takes longer than 6 hours to finish

 # Opens shell (bash by default).